Our Doctor

 Ellie, Veterinary Technician

-Hi There!
+Hi there!
 My name is Ellie and I have been working at Pachaug Animal Hospital since May of 2018.
-You will mainly see me up at the front desk, but I am also currently cross-training to be a technician.
+I started at Pachaug working as a receptionist, but these days you will often see me behind the scenes as well.

-I have lived in Voluntown for my whole life and love to spend my days outside hiking and kayaking in our beautiful Pachaug Forest.
-My fur family consists of an extra-large black lab named Benny, a yellow lab named Maddie, and three cats named Lester, Pepper, and Louise.
+I grew up in Voluntown and love to spend my days outside hiking and kayaking in our beautiful Pachaug Forest.
+My fur family consists of an extra-large black lab named Benny, a yellow lab named Maddie, and 2 cats named Lester and Louise.
 I am very passionate about animals and always treat all our furry patients like they are my own pets.
-I currently am earning my veterinary technician certification through Penn Foster college.
-It has helped greatly while simultaneously learning hands-on skills throughout the course of the work day.
+Eventually, I hope to go back to school to become a licensed technician.
 Stop in and say hi!

 In Memoriam: Vivian Louise, Resident Hospital Cat